 If you cannot find Korean perilla leaves, you can use Japanese shiso instead.
 These smaller mintier leaves do not taste exactly the same, but they will work in recipes that require perilla.

 We Hope You Enjoyed Learning About Korean Perilla Leaves!

-In the end, we hope you enjoyed learning about Korean perilla leaves.
-If so, let us know in the comment section below.
-Also, if you cook with Korean kkaennip, what do you typically make?
+In the end, I hope you enjoyed learning about the uses of perilla leaves in Korean cuisine.
+If so, let me know in the comment section!

 Korean Ingredient Articles: